EnigmaCurry/blogofile.com/_documentation/index.rst

 Blogofile Documentation
 #######################

-NOTE: This documents the latest development (master) branch of Blogofile.
+NOTE: This documents the latest `development version`_ of Blogofile.
 It is often out of sync with the latest stable release version.